 \subsection{Flexible Backend}

-To demonstrate the versatility of \sys on backend configurations and its implications, we use an example of Hybrid FL~\cite{hybrid_fl} (\fig{fig:topo_fl_hybrid}) implemented on \sys.
-Hybrid FL is ideal for scenarios where trainers are co-located and network bandwidth among trainers are much higher than bandwidth between trainers and aggregator.
-Unlike Classical FL (C-FL), where individual trainers should send their model updates, the co-located trainers in Hybrid FL form a cluster for aggregation.
-The trainers rapidly aggregate a cluster-level model with algorithms like ring-allreduce~\cite{ring_allreduce} and uploading a single copy of cluster-level model enables efficient aggregation at the aggregator.
+We demonstrate the versatility of \sys's backend configurations and their implications by implementing hybrid FL~\cite{hybrid_fl} (\fig{fig:topo_fl_hybrid}).
+Hybrid FL is good for scenarios where trainers are co-located and network bandwidth among trainers are much higher than bandwidth between trainers and the aggregator.
+In hybrid FL, instead of individual trainers sending their model updates, co-located trainers form clusters and share their model updates with the aggregator.
+Within each cluster, trainers utilize the ring-allreduce algorithm~\cite{ring_allreduce} to exchange their model updates, resulting in a single copy of the cluster-level model being shared with the aggregator.

-\sys can easily realize Hybrid FL by configuring the TAG to use two different backends: (1) MQTT backend is used for channel between aggregator and trainer, and (2) P2P backend is for one between trainers.
-For an experiment, we emulate different bandwidth on each backend, by utilizing Linux \texttt{tc} tool.
-Specifically, we create a hybrid topology that consists of 50 trainers.
-One trainer is chosen as a straggler with a limited bandwidth of 1~Mbps between an aggregator and itself.
-P2P backend is given with a maximum bandwidth of 100~Mbps.
-The trainers are equally divided into five groups.
-For comparison, we also set up C-FL topology with the exactly same setting except that MQTT backend is only used.